 At every stage, taste the mangoes and then season them with salt accordingly.

-The spicy taste and luscious texture of the mustard oil are the souls of Indian pickles.
+The mustard oil’s spicy taste and luscious texture are the souls of Indian pickles.
 There is no substitute for mustard oil in this mango pickle recipe.

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach other food lovers like you.